rlvandaveer/Heliar-Web-Composition/README.md

 Applies the core composition and teardown functionality against WebAPI.

 ####Components:
-**CompositionScopedDependencyResolver**: responsible for beginning a new dependency scope -per web request-.
+**CompositionScopedDependencyResolver**: responsible for beginning a new dependency scope _per web request_.

 **CompositionDependencyScope**: passes requests for web request scoped dependencies to the CompositionProvider.
 Also responsible for teardown of the composition scope.